-That’s more than the total number of Americans living with diabetes, heart disease and cancer—combined.
-(And that number doesn’t reflect the number of children living with chronic pain!)
-Of the 100 million individuals with chronic pain nationwide, nearly 40 million have severe pain.
+Chronic pain affects more Americans than the total number living with diabetes, heart disease and cancer—combined.
+(And that number doesn’t include children with pain!)
+Nearly 40 million of Americans have severe pain.

-DEFINITION: Chronic pain is often defined as pain lasting longer than three to six months or as pain that persists beyond the time it typically should take to heal.
+Chronic pain is often defined as pain lasting longer than three to six months.
+It also can be defined as pain that lasts beyond how long it should normally take to heal.
 It is the opposite of acute pain, which is temporary, specific, and treatable.

-TYPES: Chronic pain can take many forms.
-It can be mild or severe; episodic or continuous; annoying or disabling; short-term (several years) or lifelong.
-It can occur in nearly any part of the body and can cause a wide range of sensations, from aching to burning.
-It can result from an ongoing injury or a misfiring nervous system, even after an injury has healed.
+Chronic pain can take many forms.
+For example, it can be mild or severe; intermittent or continuous; annoying or disabling; short-term or life-long.
+In addition, it can occur in nearly any part of the body and can cause a wide range of sensations.
 To learn more about a specific pain condition, visit www.learnaboutyourpain.com.

 Understandably, chronic pain can affect quality of life and productivity.
-It may be accompanied by fatigue, insomnia, anxiety, depression, and other problems.
-The economic impact of chronic pain is staggering.
+As a result, it my be accompanied by fatigue, insomnia, anxiety, depression, and other problems.
+In addition, the economic impact is staggering.
 In 2010 dollars, the cost of chronic pain—including the cost of treatment and lost productivity—was estimated at nearly $635 billion.

-OUTLOOK: While it is unlikely that any one treatment will resolve chronic pain, a combination of therapies can allow an individual with chronic pain to live a normal, productive life.
+While it is unlikely that any one treatment will resolve chronic pain, a combination of therapies can enable you to live a normal, productive life.
 Furthermore, scientists are constantly making major advances that will undoubtedly lead to more and better treatments.

-Learn more about pain through the sections below.
+Learn more about chronic pain through these sections.